rioki/www.rioki.org/content/posts/2019-06-20-modern-propaganda.md

 humanize the Queen.
 Although her official appearance is quite cold and reserved, the movie hints at her being a loving grandmother that tries to ease the pain for her two grandchildren, the two princes William and Harry.
-Her seeming lack of
-\empathy comes from the fact that she born in a different era, one where you just did not publicly show emotions.
+Her seeming lack of empathy comes from the fact that she born in a different era, one where you just did not publicly show emotions.

-Because the movie is rather intimate, there is no way of knowing if anything in the movie is anything close to teh through.
+Because the movie is rather intimate, there is no way of knowing if anything in the movie is close to the truth.
 But the movie is sufficiently critical and plausible that we can assume that in general terms it is accurate.

 An that is the key trick here, the content is plausible and that opens us to